 The book is available at the Costa Mesa Historical Society, 1870 Anaheim Ave, 949-631-5918, firstname.lastname@example.org

 From the back Cover: Perhaps no one could have foreseen the amazing transformation of Costa Mesa from a sleepy rancho to today’s bustling “City of the Arts.”
 Along with other Orange County cities, Costa Mesa experienced explosive growth, redevelopment, county bankruptcy, traffic, and environmental issues.
 While navigating these events, Costa Mesa emerged with its own brand of Southern California cityhood

 Give the gift of history and help support the CMHS at the same time!

 Lots of books and memorabilia to select from including commemorative plates, paperweights and SAAAB items, note paper, postcards and out of print items.

-And we have many historic photos to chose from for your home, office or gift!
+And we have many historic photos to choose from for your home, office or gift!

 "Costa Mesa My Sweet Home" video

 Also still available is our first book Early Costa Mesa: more info

 The Costa Mesa Historical Society welcomes you to its online home.
 The Society is an all-volunteer, non-profit group whose mission is to collect, preserve and promote the history of the Costa Mesa area.